Determining the impact on the school timetable (PDF, 162KB)

 For training contracts in electrotechnology, a minimum of 600 hours (80 days) of paid employment must be provided every 12 months from the date of commencement of the training contract.

 For completion of a school-based traineeship, the trainee must have completed a minimum of 50 days of paid employment for each year of the equivalent full-time nominal term of the traineeship.
-The Department of Employment, Small Business and Training will not issue a completion certificate unless the minimum number of days have been worked, so it is important that sufficient working days are scheduled.

 Examples of school-based contract details: